Storm Eunice causes chaos on roads and railways

 Storm Eunice is causing travel chaos, with hundreds of rail lines blocked and road bridges closed.

-A rare “do not travel” alert was issued across railways in England and Wales, as seven operators suspended all services.
+A rare “do not travel” alert was issued across railways in England and Wales, as seven operators suspended all services, with footage showing a building roof being blown on to tracks.

 More than 430 flights due to take off or land at UK airports were cancelled on Friday.